 Super Earth Defense Force

 These days the name Earth Defense Force conjures up images of hordes of insects in janky environments with a suspect frame rate.
 But before the bug blasting series was conceived Earth Defense Force was an arcade game in the early 90s.
 It was also a pretty good one.
-While most of the early SNES shooters were pretty bad (I’m looking at you D-Force) Super Earth Defense Force largely avoids their faults and is a solid game overall.
+While most of the early SNES shooters were pretty bad (I am looking at you D-Force) Super Earth Defense Force largely avoids their faults and is a solid game overall.

 There are many features that make Super Earth Defense Force unique.
 The game’s biggest hook would be its weapon selection.
 Prior to every level you can pick from one of eight weapons.
 That is four more than the arcade.
 The collection covers most of the shooter staples but there are a few really cool ones in the mix.
 Atomic is the most unique.
 It explodes on contact but then creates a cloud that expands the more enemies come in contact with it.
 Explode makes your bullets shatter in four directions on impact.
 Then there are the stragglers like the photon cannon and grenade, which is so bad I question why it is in the game.

 Even though Super Earth Defense Force is only six levels it feels significantly longer than that.
 Each stage is very long, sometimes double the length of similar titles.
 Unlike most shooters where the terrain also plays a factor EDF is relatively straightforward.
 Enemies spawn constantly and there is never a dull moment.
 The difficulty is about medium.
 It largely comes down to your weapon choice.
-If you’ve picked a weapon that is a bad fit you might as well start over or die.
+If you pick a weapon that is a bad match you might as well start over or die.
 There are plenty of enemies, including the bosses that are massive damage sponges.
 Trying to tough it out with a slow option like atomic cannon is basically suicide on some levels.

 Part of what makes Super Earth Defense tolerable are your shields.
 You start with three shields that are basically your life bar.
 You have no lives but you can also replenish your shields and increase your stock.
 After you hit level five each subsequent level up will add a stock.
-Granted, you won’t reach that point until close to the end but the option is there.
+Granted, you will not reach that point until close to the end but the option is there.
 There are enough enemies in the late game that skilled gamers will have at least five or six shields.
 Death does send you back to the beginning of the current level but at least you keep everything you’ve earned.

 In Closing